nestybox/sysbox-ee/docs/user-guide/kind.md

 See [this example](../quickstart/kind.md#using-kindbox) in the Quick Start Guide for step-by-step instructions.

-### Kindbox Simplicity
+### Kindbox Simplicity & Flexibility

-Kindbox is a very simple tool: it's a bash script wrapper around Docker commands that create, destroy, and resize a Kubernetes-in-Docker cluster.
+Kindbox is a very simple and flexible tool: it's a bash script wrapper around Docker commands that create, destroy, and resize a Kubernetes-in-Docker cluster.

 That is, Kindbox talks to Docker, Docker talks to Sysbox, and Sysbox creates or destroys the containers.